Trending Topics

 Join Police1 and Veritone for a dynamic and informative webinar exploring how Artificial Intelligence is transforming modern investigative workflows — and helping agencies do more with less.

-The explosive growth of digital evidence — from body-worn cameras and CCTV to public submissions and mobile devices—has created a new challenge for investigators.
+The explosive growth of digital evidence — from body-worn cameras and CCTV to public submissions and mobile devices — has created a new challenge for investigators.
 Critical evidence is often buried in a virtual mountain of hay, slowing investigations and placing additional strain on already understaffed agencies.

-Together, they will demonstrate how AI-powered solutions act as a true force multiplier — augmenting investigators with intelligent tools that automate time-consuming tasks and surface critical insights faster.
+Together, they demonstrate how AI-powered solutions act as a true force multiplier — augmenting investigators with intelligent tools that automate time-consuming tasks and surface critical insights faster.
 With AI as an investigative partner, today’s investigators can operate like “superhumans,” focusing their expertise where it matters most.

 In this webinar, you will learn how AI: